 The True Code Of A Complete Engineer The Hidden Career Skill Nobody Teaches You: Giving Clear Updates A blog series by Gaurav Sharma: The True Code of a Complete Engineer — lessons I wish someone had told me 20 years ago.

-From Code to Communication: How Your Career Hinges on What You Write, Not Just What You Build Code builds systems.
+Tech Communication From Code to Communication: How Your Career Hinges on What You Write, Not Just What You Build Code builds systems.
 Words build trust.
 This article dives into the silent skill every developer underestimates.
 From emails to status updates to design docs, see how your writing shapes outcomes, clears chaos — and moves your career forward.

 5 Critical Things to Check if You Want to Optimize the Performance of an Existing System Performance issues are not always about writing better code or throwing more hardware at the problem.
 Often, the bottlenecks lie hidden in plain sight — inside your database queries, system logs, data flows, or architectural decisions.
 If you're looking to optimize the performance of an existing system, not a